Best things to see and do in Lesvos

 It’s very lively and picturesque, with plenty of accommodation, seaside tavernas and friendly cafes.
 We recommend having your meal in the romantic little port below Molivos.
 We enjoyed a small, very traditional tavern: Octopus.
 It’s a lovely one-day stopover.
 What’s more, the road to get there is exceptionally scenic and wild.

 In Molivos (or Molyvos), you can enjoy the peace and quiet of a variety of marine attractions, such as renting a sailboat or yacht, or visiting a diving center.
-An ideal opportunity for a first dive, or a day of boat diving for experienced divers (2 dives).
 The windy season, which attracts windsurfers, starts in mid-August.

 The International Music Festival and the Arion Guitar Festival have also made Molyvos an international celebrity.